arsham/expipe/docs/RECIPES.md

         routepath: /debug/vars     # the endpoint that app provides the metrics
         interval: 500ms            # every half a second, it will collect the metrics.
         timeout: 3s                # in 3 seconds it gives in if the application is not responsive
-        backoff: 10                # after 10 times the application didn't response, it will stop reading from it
     AnotherApplication:
         type: expvar
         type_name: this_is_awesome